nesk/network.js/README.md

 The project is divided in two parts.
 One client and many servers (currently, there's only the PHP version).
 The goal is to provide a few servers for various platforms (PHP, Node, .Net, Python, etc...).

+### Server

 The server part has only one job: respond to the client.
-It has to provide correct headers for the latency tests (check the code), configure the platform to allow large uploads and return large chunks of data for the download tests.
+It must provide appropriate headers for the latency tests, configure the platform to allow large uploads and return large chunks of data for the download tests.

+If you want to contribute by creating a server in any language or with any platform you want, here's some simple guidelines to help you:

+* Don't let HTTP connections opened (disabled them, or use HTTP 1.0, the latest isn't recommended).
+The latency calculations are based on the time it takes for the client to establish an HTTP connection with the server, if a connection is still open you will get a 0 latency for each test.
+* Disable every caching capabilities of client browsers or proxies.
+Take a look at the `Cache-Control` and `Pragma` headers.
+* Disable all types of compression, like __gzip__.

+You will need to handle a single endpoint, it must return an empty response with a `200` HTTP code when a `GET` request is made.
+At this point, latency calculations _should work_.
+Your server __must__ support binary file uploads on this endpoint, check your environment configuration if you have any issues.

+Finally, the endpoint should return generated data when the client measures the download bandwidth.
+You can identify this scenario by checking if the `module` query parameter is equal to `"download"`.

+The easiest way to generate some data is to return a simple string concatenated multiple times to finally get the appropriate size and return it to the client.
+If you can easily generate some random binary data, prefer this option.
+You should, by default, return a `20MB` size but the client can override this value by providing a size __in Bytes__ through the `size` query parameter.
+Since the client can define this value, make sure to define a maximum value, I recommend `200MB`.

+That's it for the server part, [check my PHP implementation](server/server.php) if you need some context.

+### Client

 The client part is divided into many files that are compiled with [RequireJS](http://requirejs.org/).
 It is composed of one main class (`SpeedTest`) which is divided into modules: _latency_ (`LatencyModule`), _upload_ (`BandwidthModule`), _download_ (`BandwidthModule`).
 Each of them inherits from the _http_ module (`HttpModule`) which inherits from the _event dispatcher_ (`EventDispatcher`).